InsaneTaco/equation-system-solver/README.md

 # equation-system-solver
-Solves systems of linear equations.
+A calculator that can solve systems of linear equalities.
+Uses substitution method to find x-value and then plugs in to one of the equations to find a y-value thus giving the solution coordinate.